-10. The rainbow teaches about the unity of all life (R. Shimshon Rafael Hirsch)
+12. The unity of all life, an interpretation of the rainbow by R. Shimshon Rafael Hirsch, in his commentary to Torah

 For is the rainbow anything else but the one pure complete ray of light, broken up into seven degrees of seven colors, from the red rays, nearest to the light, to the violet תכלת, most distant from the light, losing itself into the darkness; and from the one to the other are they not all rays of light, and combined all together, do they not form the one complete pure white ray?
 Could not this perhaps be meant to say: the whole manifold variety of all living creatures from the "most alive" Adam, the אדם "red one", "Man", nearest to the godly, down to the lowest, humblest form of life in the humblest worm, "every living soul that is in all flesh" (Gen 9:16), God unites them all together in one common bond of peace, all fragments of one life, all refracted rays of the one spirit of God?
 That even the lowest, darkest, most distant one, is still a child of the light?